Schur Functors and Categorified Plethysm: Introduction

 \subsection{Outline of the paper}

-\cref{sec:Schur} begins with an overview of the classical theory of Schur functors in representation theory, as well as their relation to finite-dimensional linear species, which we call `polynomial species'.
-The rest of this section builds up to our abstract definition of Schur functors as endomorphisms of the forgetful 2-functor $U \maps \TRig \to \CCat$.
+\cref{sec:Schur} begins with an overview of the classical theory of Schur functors.
+We then introduce the category $\Poly$ of `polynomial species', which are a special kind of linear species in the sense of Joyal \cite{Especies}.
+Then we give our abstract definition of Schur functors as endomorphisms of the forgetful 2-functor $U \maps \TRig \to \CCat$, and show that any polynomial species gives such a Schur functor.

-Our first main result, \cref{thm:schur_versus_poly}, is that the category $\Schur$ of abstract Schur functors is equivalent to the category $\Poly$ of polynomial species. \cref{sec:Poly} is dedicated to proving this.
+\cref{sec:Poly} is dedicated to proving our first main result, \cref{thm:schur_versus_poly}, which says that the category $\Schur$ of abstract Schur functors is equivalent to the category $\Poly$.
 En route, we prove in Theorems \ref{thm:poly_versus_kS} and \ref{thm:representing_U} that $\Poly$ is the underlying category of the free 2-rig on one generator, which we call $\ksbar$, and that this 2-rig represents the 2-functor $U \maps \TRig \to \CCat$.

 In \cref{sec:2-birig}, we define 2-birigs, a categorification of the notion of biring.
 In \cref{thm:schur_2-birig} we show that $\Schur$ has a 2-birig structure coming from its equivalence with the free 2-rig on one generator.